tejashbutani/IV_alert_system/README.md

 # Medical Assistance

-We are designing An mobile app which store medical details of the person and it also stores its medical reporthistoy.
+We are designing An mobile app which store medical details of the person and it also stores its medical report histoy.